QuickBowl/Final-Project/README.md

-Our game is a first-person shooting platformer.
-Which includes coins to collect, enemies to shoot, and a speed power-up to use.
-The goal is the game is to make it to the finish line before the time runs out.
-Be careful not to fall off the map, you'll lose as well.
+Our game is a first person shooting platformer.
+Which includes a coins to collect, enemies to shoot, and a speed power up.
+The goal is the game is to make it to the finish line before the time runs out and to not fall off the map.

+New Additions for Final: We added a second level with a whole new vertical design, Character sprinting, moving platforms, turrets, a new slow-mo power-up, Moving Walls as Obstacles, and a new Camera Zoom feature.

 **Unity Version: 2021.3.11f1**

-Cesar De La Herran - UI (Win Screen, Game Over Screen, Pause Screen, Main Menu), Score Counter, Timer, Textures
+Cesar De La Herran - UI, Score Counter, Timer, Textures, Turret Prefab, Turret Script, Level 2 Map Design, Moving Platforms

-Janelle Ellis - Map Design, Coin
+Janelle Ellis - Map Design, Coin Prefab, Slow-Mo Power-Up

-Skyler Garduno - Player Character and RayShot
+Skyler Garduno - Player Character, RayShot, Sprint Addition to Player

-Theophilus Ben-Acquaah - Enemies
+Theophilus Ben-Acquaah - Enemies and Turret Script assistance

 Diego Montes-Guzman - Sound effects and Music

-Jacob Yepes - Speed Power Up
+Jacob Yepes - Speed Power Up Prefab, Level 2 Design concept, Moving Walls, and Camera Zoom Script

 **Third-Party Assests/Music and Sound Effects:**